 Da Carlone – a very low-key trattoria located in Trastevere with great pasta and pizza options.
 Order the carbonara– they are famous for it!

 I saved my now-favorite site for the last day in Rome because it takes 2-3 hours to walk around.
-It is a gathering of ancient government buildings, fountains, statues, gardens and has great views of the rest of the city.
+The Roman Forum is a gathering of ancient government buildings, fountains, statues, gardens, and has great views of the rest of the city.
 I advise that you invest in a tour-guide or audioguide before walking around on your own.

 Once you leave the Forum, I proposing going to Trajan’s Market which is only a 15-20 minute walk away.
-It is a shopping center with markets that is based in a complex of restored ruins.
-The building has various levels as well as exhibitions inside.
+It is a shopping center with markets that are based in a complex of restored ruins.

 After a long first half of the day, we needed a quick refreshment so we grabbed a light lunch of on-the-go paninis and then tried some Italian gelato!